 Most construction laborers and helpers perform physically demanding work.
 Some work at great heights or outdoors in all weather conditions; others may be required to work in tunnels.
 They must use earplugs around loud equipment and wear gloves, safety glasses, and other protective gear.

 Injuries and Illnesses

-Workers may experience cuts from materials and tools, falls from ladders and scaffolding, and burns from chemicals or equipment.
-Some jobs expose workers to harmful materials, fumes, odors, or dangerous machinery.
-Workers also may experience muscle fatigue and injuries related to lifting and carrying heavy materials.
+Workers may experience cuts from materials and tools, fatal and nonfatal falls from ladders and scaffolding, and burns from chemicals or equipment.
+Some jobs expose workers to harmful materials, fumes, or odors, or to dangerous machinery.
+Workers may also experience muscle fatigue and injuries related to lifting and carrying heavy materials.

-Although the majority of workers learn by assisting experienced workers, some opt for apprenticeship programs.
-Programs generally include 2 to 4 years of technical instruction and on-the-job training.
-The Laborers International Union of North America requires 160 hours of training before workers are allowed on site.
-Workers learn basic construction skills, such as communication, blueprint reading, proper tools and equipment use, and safety and health procedures.
-The remainder of the curriculum consists of specialized skills training in three of the largest segments of the construction industry: building construction, heavy and highway construction, and environmental remediation for removing such materials as lead or asbestos.
+Although the majority of construction laborers and helpers learn by assisting experienced workers, some construction laborers may opt for apprenticeship programs.
+These programs generally include 2 to 4 years of technical instruction and OJT.
+The Laborers' International Union of North America (LIUNA)requires a combination of OJT and related classroom instruction in such areas as signaling, blueprint reading, using proper tools and equipment, and following health and safety procedures.
+The remainder of the curriculum consists of specialized training in one of these eight areas:

 Licenses, Certifications, and Registrations

 Laborers who remove hazardous materials (hazmat) must meet the federal and state requirements for hazardous materials removal workers.

 Depending on the work they do, laborers may need specific certifications, which may be attained through LIUNA.
 Rigging and scaffold building are commonly attained certifications.
 Certification can help workers prove that they have the knowledge to perform more complex tasks.